NorwoodAndBrixtonFoodbank/nbf-website/README.md

   * Note that the login page can be slightly flaky, but if it doesn't immediately error then it should be signed in!
     Pressing any of the navigation bar buttons will not then redirect you to the login page.

-* The bets place to start is `src/app`, where the website is based!
+* The best place to start is `src/app`, where the website is based!
 Look at the folder structure for an idea of what the website navigation will be.

 * (Optional) Install 'axe DevTools' to check that the website is accessible: